chingu-voyages/v17-vue-team-01/backend/README.md

 ```
 A user needs to be logged, and event_id can be saved in local storage also (to be discussed)
 If event exists, it will be deleted, and each user of this event will have the event removed from its profile.
 If event doesn't exist, it will fail with msg no event found.
+It will also delete all timeslots from this event.

 ---